 N. edulis, also in grass, has a depressed slightly fibrillose cap, no odor, decurrent gills.

 N. strictior - similar, spring-fall, with a longer non-pruinose stem.

 N. pseudostrictia is large and fragile with a wavy cap margin.

-N. bicoloripes - a fibrillose young cap and thin stem.
+N. bicoloripes - a fibrillose, pale young cap and thin stem.

 Similar, shorter stemmed fall mushrooms:

 N. clandestina has a sharp umbo.

 Leptonia - Also small and delicate like Nolanea (usually <5cm with the smallest being <1 cm), these are some of my favourite mushrooms.
 They have scaly caps, special pigments that give them an other-worldly aura and they come in fascinating colours, very often midnight-blue like the larger Entoloma and Entocybe.
 Even the brown capped species are an interesting iridescent scaly brown (in the same way brown waxy caps are an interesting waxy brown).
 In fact, they remind me a lot of the waxy caps with their brilliant colours and odd texture, except waxy caps have white spores and a waxy texture and Leptonias have a metallic texture.
 They are never boring.
 Unfortunately, none of them are common.
 Like almost every other group in the Entoloma family, they are hard to tell apart.
 One group is found on the ground and one group is found on wood, and although they look the same, they are not closely related.
 Assuming they all aren't lumped into Entoloma, one group will need a new genus name.